About the Denver Christkindl Market

 20 years of the

 This annual event brings authentic German and European holiday traditions to Denver!

 The Market opens every year on the Friday before Thanksgiving, and lasts through the 23rd of December.
 The event offers an authentic German holiday experience, including opportunities to meet St. Nikolaus, Krampus and the Christkind herself.
 Guests can savor the season as they enjoy authentic Glühwein, Bavarian-style Biers, European coffee, or hot chocolate while wandering through the Market.
 Each charming wooden hut offers finely crafted artisan gifts and holiday treats sold by local Coloradan and international merchants.
-Guests are invited to cozy up inside the heated Festival Hall to enjoy live entertainment while snacking on Bavarian-style pretzels, fresh smoked salmon, or Goulasch with their family and friends.
+Guests are invited to enjoy live entertainment while snacking on Bavarian-style pretzels, fresh smoked salmon, or Goulasch with their family and friends.

 German American Chamber of Commerce - Colorado Chapter

 The Denver Christkindl Market is planned and executed by the German American Chamber of Commerce – Colorado Chapter (GACC-CO).
 This chamber is dedicated to encouraging, extending and promoting trade, commerce and investment between the Federal Republic of Germany and the State of Colorado.
 The Colorado Chapter is the local representative of the German American Chamber of Commerce of the Midwest.
 With six main locations throughout the US, the German American Chambers of Commerce are an integral part of the global network of German Chambers of Commerce Abroad – with over 140 locations in 92 countries.